EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 2.md

    - (b) **Total number of voice channels available in the cellular system**
    _Comment on the results obtained._

+**Given Information:**

+- Initial service area covered by a single high-power transmitter = **140 km²**.
+- Initial total voice channels supported by the single high-power transmitter = **40**.
+- The area is divided into **seven smaller cells**.
+- Each smaller cell supports **30% of the original channels**.

+**Calculations:**

+**(a) Coverage area of each cell:**

+- To find the coverage area of each cell, divide the total service area by the number of smaller areas (cells).
+- **Coverage area of each cell = 140 km² / 7 cells = 20 km²**.

+**(b) Total number of voice channels available in the cellular system:**

+- First, determine the number of voice channels supported by _each_ smaller cell:
+    - Channels per cell = 30% of 40 channels = 0.3 × 40 = **12 channels/cell**.
+- Next, calculate the total number of voice channels available in the entire cellular system by multiplying the channels per cell by the total number of cells.
+- **Total number of voice channels = 12 channels/cell × 7 cells = 84 channels**.

+**Comment on the results obtained:**

+- **Significant Increase in Channels**: As observed from these results, the total number of available channels in the cellular system (84 channels) is significantly higher compared to the non-cellular system (40 channels) that originally covered the same area with a single high-power transmitter.
+- **Increased System Capacity**: This demonstrates that the **system capacity is increased** by dividing a large geographical area into smaller cells and reusing frequencies.
+The core concept of cellular communication is designed to enhance spectrum efficiency and system capacity while maintaining desired signal quality.
+- **Interference Management**: However, it is crucial to manage the allocation of channels carefully among the various cells to prevent interference between channels, especially in adjacent cells.
+Cells that are physically distant enough can reuse the same set of frequencies without causing cochannel interference, while adjacent cells within a cluster must operate on different frequencies.

 ---

 8. **Calculate the number of times the cluster of size 4 has to be replicated in order to approximately cover the entire service area of 1765 km² with the adequate number of uniform-sized cells of 7 km² each.**